MakeSchool-Tutorials/Superhero-Team-Dueler/P01-Getting-Started/content.md

 # Move to the Next Section

+Great work on building out your first few classes!
 Now that we have the basic functionality that allows our heroes to duel each other, we can begin to move to the next important feature of object oriented programming -- **inheritance**.